clintonboys/clintonboys.com/content/posts/synthesis-of-form/index.md

 R(\pi)=\frac{\frac12 m(m-1)\sum_{\pi}v_{ij} - \ell \sum_{\pi}s_{\alpha}s_{\beta}}{\Bigl[\Bigl(\sum_{\pi}s_{\alpha}s_{\beta}\Bigr)\Bigl(\frac12m(m-1)\Bigr)-\sum_{\pi}s_{\alpha}s_{\beta}\Bigr]^{\frac12}}
 $$

-So overall a great book, a really good example of how abstraction can help provide clarify when properly considered.
+So overall a great book, a really good example of how abstraction can help provide clarity when properly considered.
 Lots of very big ideas in here about things that just seem so natural that it's weird no one has thought of them before.
 Alongside the theoretical purity and originality of Alexander's proposed method, I really enjoyed thinking about those "unselfconscious" processes, the kinds of things which are becoming rarer and rarer in the world today.
 The "enshittification" of forms of all kinds throughout the world can maybe be thought of as a loss of connection with these more primitive form-making processes.